shrivatsashetty/programming-notes/SQL-Notes/ms_sql_server.md

 FROM Employees
 WHERE age > @AgeLimit;
 ```

-Would you like any specific examples or explanations related to your work? 😊

 ## **Query to check if a particular columng exists in a given table**
 ```sql